nikerla/vc-content/pages/glossary/ecommerce-platforms.md

 		<p class="text">
             And these useful features do not stop there.
 Some of the top ecommerce platforms will provide you with certain eccentricities like unique design features, additional security options, marketing tools and so on.
 With all of that in mind the best way to go is to choose a platform that offers the maximum output for your business and provides you with the most convenience at the lowest cost.
         </p>
-        <h2>Questions to ask youself while choosing the platform</h2>
+        <h2>Questions to ask youself while choosing the online store platform</h2>
         <p class="text">
+            What is the best ecommerce platform?
 While picking the right platform for you, consider asking yourself the following questions:
         </p>
         <p class="text">1.
 Stock size.
 What is the size of your inventory?
 Try to find the platform where you will be able to create flexible product catalogs with the ability to list thousands of product items without loosing website performance.</p>
 		<p class="text">2.
 Physical or digital.
 Do you provide online services or physical products?
 It will make you think about shipping costs and the ways your product will be delivered to your customer.
 There are ecommerce platforms that are specifically tied to physical or digital goods’ sales.</p>